volodymyrhudyma/blog/content/blog/i-wrote-99-articles-on-my-blog.md

 * [Regular expressions in JavaScript](https://www.vhudyma-blog.eu/2020-05-10-regular-expressions-in-javascript/) - I explained some basics of RegEx, patterns and methods with examples
 * [Template Literals In JavaScript](https://www.vhudyma-blog.eu/2020-05-17-template-literals-in-javascript/) - if you don't know what Template Literals are, then this is a must-read

-The reason they haven't become popular is that I didn't promote them at all.
+The reason they haven't become popular, most probably, is that I didn't promote them at all.

 #### My Top 3 Posts